Akuli/git-guide/README.md

 $ python3 build.py
 ```

-This creates `html` files inside `build/`.
-Open them with your browser.
+Now open `html/index.html` with your browser.

 If you are using a Linux distro that has `apt`, you can use `loop.sh` to
 automatically run `build.py` when something changes,